RIT-EVT/GUB2/README.md

 Once the repository is cloned, the project can be built in VSCode using the ESP-IDF extension and pressing the build button on the bottom status bar.
 The project can also be built with `cmake build` from the ESP-IDF Terminal.

 ## Debugging
-For debugging the board you will likely have to launch openocd manually as it will often times fail.
+For debugging the board you will likely have to launch openocd manually as it will oftentimes fail.
 To do so open the ESP-IDF terminal and enter one of the two following commands depending on the board.

 For the ESP32-S3-DevKitC-1 board or built in usb debugger:
 `openocd -f "board/esp32s3-builtin.cfg"` \